Chains (film): Plot

 Back at home, Tonino disrespects his mother, in which Guglielmo questions his son's behavior.
 The next morning, Rosa is handed a blackmail letter from Emilio, in which he threatens to reveal their relationship to Guglielmo if she does not choose him.
 As Rosa prepares to leave, Tonino tries to block his mother, but she shoves him aside.
 Angela, Rosa and Guglielmo's youngest daughter, alerts her father about Tonino's fight with Rosa and informs him about the letter.
 Guglielmo finds the letter in their cabinet and rushes to find his wife.

 Rosa arrives at Emilio's hotel suite and pulls a handgun, but refuses to shoot him.
 Emilio forces himself on Rosa until Guglielmo arrives.
 He locks Rosa outside the door and shoots Emilio.
 Guglielmo sails for America, and Rosa leaves her children to Guglielmo's mother Anna.
 By Christmastime, Rosa has grown desperate for her children and is allowed to see Angela in her bedroom.
 Meanwhile, Guglielmo has grown homesick and is arrested by authorities to be sent back to Italy to stand trial.

-At an attorney's office, Rosa learns Guglielmo faces thirty years in prison for premediated murder, but affirms she is innocent of adultery.
+At an attorney's office, Rosa learns Guglielmo faces thirty years in prison for premeditated murder, but affirms she is innocent of adultery.
 She hands the attorney the blackmail letter, to which Guglielmo's killing can be considered a crime of passion if Rosa confesses to adultery.
 The trial proceeds and Guglielmo is found not guilty, having acted in self-defense.
 With her reputation damaged, Rosa considers suicide but Guglielmo prevents her.
 He has learned from the attorney that Rosa has always been faithful.
 The two reunite with their children.